arjun-menon/alteza/README.md

 <td><code>path</code></td>
 <td>

-The `path` function works exactly like the `path` function above, except it _**does not**_ have the side effect of impacting the reachability graph, and making the linked-to page publicly accessible.
+The `path` function is similar to the `path` function above, except that:
+* it _**does not**_ have the side effect of impacting the reachability graph, and making the linked-to page publicly accessible, and
+* it also does not add an extra `../` at the beginning of the returned path for Markdown pages.

+This function is good for use inside templates, to reference parent/ancestor templates for injection.
+For example, writing something like `{{ inject(path('skeleton')) }}`.

 Available everywhere.